RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_1_Notes.md

 - **Processing Power**
 - **Analytics**

 # Cloud computing and software defined networks

+A cloud service provider (CSP): a company offers cloud computing services.
+Companies can pay for the storage and services they need and consume them through the CSP's API or web console.

+Software as a service (SaaS): software suite operated by the CSP that a company can use remotely without hosting the software Infrastructure as a service (IaaS): The use of virtual computer components offered by the CSP.
+Platform as a service (PaaS): refers to tools that application developers can use tto design custom applications for their company

+IaaS
+- Physical Data Center
+- Servers, Networking, Storage
+PaaS
+- Operating Systems
+- Database Management & development tools
+- IaaS
+SaaS
+- Cloud-hosted Applications
+- PaaS

+Hybrid cloud environment: using a CSP services in addition to their on-premise computers, networks, and storage.
+Multi-Cloud environment: organizations using more than one CSP

+Software-defined networks (SDN) : made up of virtual network devices and services.
+They provide virtual switches, routers, firewalls, and more.

+Benefits of cloud computing and software-defined networks:
+- Reliability: allow employees and customers to access the resources they need consistently and with minimal interruption
+- Cost: Offers virtual devices and services at fractional costs required for companies to install, patch, upgrade, and manage components and software themselves.
+- Scalability: No longer need to upgrade physically or downgrade.
+They can use elastic model and pay for what they need.

 # Ungraded Plugin: Identify: functions of network Tools